-- On Wednesday morning, Trudy sells ABC stock for $15,000 and decides it is no longer necessary to send the $5,000 payment.
+- Later in the day on Tuesday, Trudy sells ABC stock for $15,000 and decides it is no longer necessary to send the $5,000 payment.

 A free riding violation has occurred because the $10,000 purchase of ABC stock was paid for, in part, with proceeds from the sale of ABC stock.

 Consequences: If you incur 1 free riding violation in a 12-month period in a cash account, your brokerage firm will restrict your account.
 This means you will only be able to buy securities if you have sufficient settled cash in the account prior to placing a trade.
 This restriction will be effective for 90 calendar days.

 As these examples illustrate, it's easy to encounter problems if you are an active trader and don't fully understand cash account trading rules.
 It is important to maintain sufficient settled funds to pay for purchases in full by settlement date to help you avoid cash account restrictions.
 Click here to see where to locate account specific details on Fidelity.com to help monitor a cash account.

 Open an account with Fidelity and apply online for margin approval.

 We'll explain the process, what to expect, and provide answers to frequently asked questions.